More record-smashing heat forecast as Canada, US northwest bake

 Several COVID-19 vaccination clinics were canceled and schools announced they would close due to the extreme heat.

-In Vancouver, officials set up temporary water fountains and misting stations in parks and on street corners, while forest and fisheries services warned of extreme wildfire risks and low lake and river water levels stressing fish.
+In Vancouver, officials set up temporary water fountains and misting stations on street corners, while forest and fisheries services warned of extreme wildfire risks and low lake and river water levels impacting fish.

+Beaches and pools were packed while emergency services, overwhelmed with calls, warned of delays for ambulances.

+Several people without cooling at home told AFP they slept overnight in their air conditioned cars or in underground parking garages, some with their pets.

 Environment Canada issued alerts for British Columbia, Alberta, and parts of Saskatchewan, Manitoba, Yukon and the Northwest Territories, saying the "prolonged, dangerous and historic heat wave will persist through this week."

-The NWS issued a similar warning, saying the "hottest temperatures of the ongoing historic heat wave are expected across the Pacific Northwest today."
+The NWS issued a similar warning, saying Monday the "dangerous," "oppressive" and "unprecedented" heat would stick around in the region until midweek.

+"Residents are urged to stay in air-conditioned buildings, avoid strenuous outdoor activities, drink plenty of water, and check on family members/neighbors."

-The scorching heat—which is breaking records in Canada and the United States dating back more than 80 years—has been blamed on a high-pressure ridge trapping warm air in the region.
+The scorching heat has been blamed on a high-pressure ridge trapping warm air in the region.

-This heat dome poses "serious" health concerns, said Phillips, noting the last major heat in Canada left nearly 70 people dead in 2018.
+This heat dome poses "serious" health concerns, said Phillips, noting the last major heatwave in Canada left nearly 70 people dead in 2018.

 "And it's not just a one-day wonder.
 It's a seven-day kind of thing," he said, with temperatures forecast to reach 47 degrees Celsius (117 Fahrenheit) or higher.